 In general there are two criteria for registering a trademark in a given class of goods and services.
 First the trademark must not already be taken, and second the proposed trademark must be capable of functioning as a trademark.

 Your proposed trademark may function as a trademark if it is classified by the examiner as either “suggestive” or “abstract”.
 If it is classified as “generic” it cannot be registered.
 If it is classified as “merely descriptive” you may be able to register it but it will be difficult and expensive.
-It is better to pick as a trademark one that may be registered easily, rather than one that can not be registered or will lead to great difficulty and expense to register.
+It is better to initially pick a trademark that may be registered easily, rather than one that can not be registered, or will lead to great difficulty and expense to register.

 A trademark application pronounced generic is one that is incapable of identifying goods and services.
 A good example is “bread”.
 You certainly could not register “bread” as a trademark for baked goods, as doing so would take the word out of circulation.
 However you might be able to register “bread” as a trademark for another class of goods like computer hard drives arranged in a case like slices of bread in a loaf of bread.